 To be considered for the trial, patients must be aged 16 years or over with a genetically proven diagnosis of mitochondrial disease with a mitochondrial myopathy (muscle weakness) as confirmed by a clinician.

 What's involved in taking part?

 AIMM participants will be required to attend a screening visit followed by two trial visits (one before the start of treatment and one at the end of trial) at the trial site in Newcastle upon Tyne (each visit may take place across several days).
-Weekly telephone follow-up calls will also be made to each participant.
+Telephone follow-up calls at week 1, 2, 4, 8 (Week 10 if applicable) and 16 will also be made to each participant.